undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-II.md

 Why we don't have any editor?
 Don't lose your mind!

 Docker images should be as small as possible so it would be reasonable to have only essential packages installed.
-So please, don't install text editors or other tools that are not necesaty for the main purpose of the image.
+So please, don't install text editors or other tools that are not necessary for the main purpose of the image.

 We are going to use volumes.
 A volume is a local directory wich is mounted in our container, so we can edit files that the container can see.
 When we mount a volume in existing location it will be overwritten.